Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-With two non-orthogonal MPSs $|\Psi_{\text{RD}}\rangle$ and $|\Psi_{\text{BD}}\rangle$ in hand, we carry out a further variational optimization to obtain re-orthogonalized states and corresponding energies.
-This optimization is formulated as a generalized eigenvalue problem by contructing the following $2\times{}2$ matrices:
+Meanwhile, with two non-orthogonal MPSs $|\Psi_{\text{RD}}\rangle$ and $|\Psi_{\text{BD}}\rangle$ in hand, we carry out a further variational optimization to obtain re-orthogonalized states and corresponding energies.
+This optimization is formulated as a generalized eigenvalue problem by constructing the following $2\times{}2$ matrices:

 and